mgreenlee16/mgreenlee.github.io/_pages/personal.md

 ## Where I'm from

-[Two or three sentences.
-Where you grew up, what it was like, anything about it that shaped you.]

 I was born in Waco, Texas in 2006 and mostly grew up in South Bend, IN.
 I have combined these experiences with my dad's ideas to make me a fan of the Dallas Cowboys and Notre Dame.
+I have an older brother, James, who recently graduated from IU and is preparing to attend medical school.
+I also have a dog, Mila, who is a sharpei.

 ## What I do when I'm not doing engineering